reneefredensborg/CRYO2ICE-Arctic-freeboards-and-snow-depth-2020-2022/README.md

 ### Comparison and results

+### Cross-over analysis and uncertainty estimation

+### Impact of sea ice drift using OSI SAF observations

 ## Open research
-This github is compiled of several Jupyter Notebooks used to compute the data and produce the study presented in: Fredensborg Hansen et al. (2023)
+This github is compiled of several Jupyter Notebooks used to compute the data and produce the study presented in: Fredensborg Hansen et al. (2023).
 Data compiled and used for the study is presented in: DOI 10.11583/DTU.21369129

 ## References
 Fredensborg Hansen, R.M, Henriette Skourup, Eero Rinne, et al. Arctic freeboard and snow depth from near-coincident CryoSat-2 and ICESat-2 (CRYO2ICE) observations: A first examination during winter 2020-2021.
 ESS Open Archive .
 June 07, 2023.
 DOI: 10.22541/essoar.168614619.96485405/v1